 I hear from a lot of people who are interested in starting a lifestyle blog.
 In fact, one of my most popular posts is the one where I define a lifestyle blog.
-It help those interested in launching one get an idea of what it means.
-I think one of the reasons the niche is so popular is because of the flexibility it offers.
+It help those interested in launching one get an idea of what it means before they start writing.
+I think one of the reasons the lifestyle blog niche is so popular is because of the flexibility it offers.
 You can literally share anything you’d like on your lifestyle blog.
 Urban lifestyle.
 Rural lifestyle.
 Blended family.
 Single living.
 It doesn’t matter so long as you’re sharing what’s true to you.

-I also released an entire eCourse ($59) dedicated to finding your niche as a lifestyle blogger.
-It helps you identify your lifestyle, narrow down your niche, create your tagline, define your categories, and so much more.
+Before starting a lifestyle blog, you’ll want to identify your lifestyle, narrow down your niche, create your tagline, define your categories, and much more which is why it’s important to go through all of the steps outlined below.
 While understanding the niche and figuring out how you fit into it are important it’s equally important to understand the technical parts of starting a lifestyle blog and understanding the WordPress dashboard.
 That’s where this post comes in.
 So, get ready, we’re about to break it down.

 Complete Guide to Starting a Lifestyle Blog